 The worst enemy of performance?
 Distractions.
 You can get distracted in several ways at the workplace.

 Distractions can be in various forms, like your colleague interrupting your work, browsing through your phone, glancing through youtube once in a while, and many more.

-Before you try to give in to these distractions just keep in mind what is at stake and how it is going to hamper your performance growth.
+Before you try to give in to these distractions, just keep in mind what is at stake and how it will hamper your performance growth.

-Learn to say 'no' during work hours and try to keep your phone away from your desk if it is time-consuming.
-Also, you can use one of those noise-cancelling headphones to eliminate background noise such as people talking or nearby construction work.
+Learn to say 'no' during work hours and keep your phone away from your desk if time-consuming.
+Also, you can use one of those noise-canceling headphones to eliminate background noise, such as people talking or nearby construction work.
 Moreover, you can opt for meditation if you find yourself too caught up in distraction so that you can channel your mind towards your work.

 9. Read a lot:

 The great minds and leaders always advise us on how important it is to read or how beneficial the habit of reading is.
 Reading gives us new perspectives, and it helps to see things more clearly.

-We tend to waste a lot of our time on the internet or social media or involved in activities which do not help us in the long run.
+We tend to waste a lot of our time on the internet or social media or involved in activities that do not help us in the long run.
 If you consciously introspect, you would realize how these habits waste your time and kill your enthusiasm and spirit and eventually your work efficiency.

-Why not develop a habit which not only keeps you occupied but at the same time gives you an abundance of knowledge.
+Why not develop a habit which not only keeps you occupied but at the same time gives you plenty of knowledge.